waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL:** If a custom tool is suspected to be faulty, the **first and only** debugging step is to use `run_code` with extensive `print()` statements to trace its execution and identify the point of failure.
 Blindly redefining the tool is a waste of turns and a violation of this protocol.

 ### B. Development Plan
 - **Pathfinder Tool:** I will define a reusable `pathfinder` tool to automate overworld navigation.
 This will prevent manual pathing errors like attempting to walk up ledges.
+The tool will implement an A* search algorithm and correctly parse the map XML to handle all tile types and obstacles.